microsoft/YamUI/src/components/ProgressIndicator/ProgressIndicator.md

 a certain width, you have to set the width property of its parent container to the desired width.

-If you need your ariaValueText translated, you'll have to do translation in the parent component and pass a translated string as `ProgressIndicator` will not be able to do it for you.

 ### Examples

 Zero Percent: